dirtystylus/eleventy-test/posts/typography.md

 I’m not buying a significantly higher number of books, though — most of the books on my Kindle are loaned by my local library through Overdrive.
 It’s definitely worth checking if you have ebook lending through your library.

-Interface quibbles aside, my reading pace has definitely been helped by having a Kindle.
-Its single-purpose nature has been superior for reading than using my iPad, where distractions abound.
-I typically read two books at a time: one on the Kindle during my train commute, and a paper book at home during the evenings/weekends.

 - List Item One
 - Another item to consider
 - Last one, I promise